MIT-TESSE/tesse-core/README.md

 git submodule add git@github.mit.edu:TESS/TESSE_core.git TESSE
 ```

-For an example of how this repository integrates into a full simulation build, see [the TESSE open source project](../TESSE_open_source).
+For an example of how this repository integrates into a full simulation build, see [tesse-example-project](../../../tesse-example-project).

 __Scenes__